 Red Light District

 The Red Light District in Amsterdam is a unique and famous neighborhood that draws curious visitors from all around the world.
-Located in the city center, it’s renowned for its distinctive red-lit windows where sex workers, openly display their services.
+Located in the city center, it’s renowned for its distinctive red-lit windows where sex workers openly display their services.
 While it’s one of Amsterdam’s most iconic and controversial attractions, the Red Light District offers more than meets the eye.

 The neighborhood’s history dates back centuries, and its maze of narrow streets and canals exudes a captivating atmosphere.
 Beyond the red-lit windows, you’ll find a mix of experiences that cater to different interests.
 The Red Light District is also home to quirky museums like the Sex Museum and the Museum of Prostitution, shedding light on the district’s intriguing past and the world’s oldest profession.